73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 East Africa, or the land of Swahili, is a place that is on almost everyone’s bucket list.
 Scenery from the Lion King for nature lovers, safaris in Serengeti and Gorilla spotting for animal lovers, Zanzibar with pristine beaches for tropics enthusiasts, and Maasai culture paired with a rich history.

-Knowing basic Swahili phrases when visiting countries from Tanzania and Kenya to Uganda and Rwanda.
+Knowing basic Swahili travel phrases when visiting countries from Tanzania and Kenya to Uganda and Rwanda.
 Swahili basic greetings beyond “Karibu sana” (You’re very welcome) will help you to speak to warm-hearted people of East Africa.

 In this comprehensive guide on useful Swahili phrases for tourists, you’ll find important Swahili phrases for greetings, asking for directions, ordering food, bargaining at local markets, and much more.
 Inside the post you will also find a FREE Swahili phrases pdf, with Swahili sentences translated to English.